zkyseu/PPlanedet/README.md

 ## Introduction
 PPlanedet is developed for lane detection based on PaddlPaddle, which is a high performance Deep learning framework.
 The idea behind the pplanedet is to facilitate researchers who use PaddlePaddle to do research about lane detection.
 If you have any suggestions about our project, you can contact me.

+## License

+PPlanedet is released under the [MIT license](LICENSE).
+We only allow you to use our project for academic uses.

 ## Citation
 If you find our project useful in your research, please consider citing: